ordina-jworks/ordina-jworks.github.io/_posts/2019-04-01-vuzix-blade.md

 Let's get down the mandatory spec overview!
 The internals inside the glasses are alright, maybe a bit underwhelming.
-It's always a fine line to balance between power consumption and battery life.
+Knowing it's always a fine line to balance between power consumption and battery life, the internals inside the glasses are alright, maybe a bit underwhelming.

 - Projected display resolution of 480 by 853 pixels
 - Quad core ARM A53 CPU